New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

-Several LGRBs \citep[e.g.,][]{Lyons2010,Beniamini2020} and SGRBs \citep[e.g.,][]{Rowlinson2010,Rowlinson2013,Gompertz2014} show a plateau in their X-ray afterglow.
-However, only $<$10\% have plateau luminosities ${\lesssim}10^{47}$~erg~s$^{-1}$ (consistent with CDF-S XT2).
-Some authors claim that the plateau origin is related to some engine activity, which we discuss below.
-The power-law decay after the plateau remains crudely consistent with the expected X-ray afterglow of GRBs \citep[$\propto t^{-1.2}$][]{Evans2009}, while the spectral softening in XT2 also has been seen in some GRB afterglows \citep[e.g., GRB~130925A;][]{Zhao2014}.
-Importantly, the lack of a strong gamma-ray detection \citep{Xue2019,Quirola2023} excludes an on-axis GRB scenario, leaving us to only consider an off-axis one.
-The relatively high luminosity and plateau duration of XT2 are more consistent with a relatively on-axis scenario, and effectively exclude high off-axis afterglows such as LGRB SN 2020bvc \citep[with viewing angle $\theta_{\rm obs}{\approx}23$~deg;][]{Izzo2020}, and SGRB GRB 170817A \citep[with viewing angle $\theta_{\rm obs}{\approx}23$~deg;][]{Nynka2018,DAvanzo2018,Troja2020,Troja2022}, both of which are substantially fainter ($L_{\rm X,peak}{\approx}3{\times}10^{41}$~erg~s$^{-1}$) than CDF-S XT2.
-Recently, \citet{Wichern2024} explored the association with off-axis SGRB afterglows and concluded that it is difficult to reproduce the luminosity, temporal indices, and durations of FXTs in the off-axis SGRB afterglow interpretation in a self-consistent way (i.e., at the same viewing angle), with the closest fits arising from only slightly off-axis angle models.
+It is important to discuss here the implications of the gamma-ray upper limits as they relate to an on-axis scenario. \citet{Xue2019} was unable to find any significant source-like gamma-ray emission signal above the background in the \emph{Fermi}-GBM instrument (using the detectors $n4$, $n5$, and $b0$) around the X-ray trigger, with a $1-10^4$~keV peak flux upper limit of $\approx6\times10^{-7}$~erg~cm$^{-2}$~s$^{-1}$.
+In light of the new redshift, this implies an isotropic rest-frame peak luminosity of $<1.7\times10^{52}$~erg~s$^{-1}$.
+This upper limit lies near the $\approx25$ percentile of the distribution of isotropic peak luminosities for a sample of 150 GRBs (spanning a range of $0.1<z<5$, including 12 short-hard bursts) detected by \emph{Konus-Wind} \citep{Tsvetkova2017}, suggesting a potential association with that population.
+However, if we consider only the GRBs with similar redshifts (i.e., 12 GRBs with $z>3$), our gamma-ray upper limit lies well outside the distribution, but it could be an observational bias.
+Similarly, comparing the gamma-ray upper limit and the X-ray luminosity with GRBs \citep[e.g.,][]{DAvanzo2012,Rossi2022}, we identify that both parameters are consistent with moderate to low-luminous GRBs.
+This, along with the lack of a gamma-ray detection \citep{Xue2019,Quirola2023} appears poorly consistent with the bright on-axis afterglow scenario.
+Although it is not possible to discard this scenario completely, we believe it unlikely, leaving us to consider more likely an off-axis one and low-luminous GRBs.
+On the other hand, the relatively high luminosity and plateau duration of XT2 effectively exclude high off-axis afterglows such as LGRB SN 2020bvc \citep[with viewing angle $\theta_{\rm obs}{\approx}23$~deg;][]{Izzo2020}, and SGRB GRB 170817A \citep[with viewing angle $\theta_{\rm obs}{\approx}23$~deg;][]{Nynka2018,DAvanzo2018,Troja2020,Troja2022}, both of which are substantially fainter ($L_{\rm X,peak}{\approx}3{\times}10^{41}$~erg~s$^{-1}$) than CDF-S XT2.
+Recently, \citet{Wichern2024} explored an association between FXTs and off-axis SGRB afterglows and concluded that it is difficult to reproduce the luminosity, temporal indices, and durations of FXTs in the off-axis SGRB afterglow interpretation in a self-consistent way (i.e., at the same viewing angle), with the closest fits arising from only slightly off-axis angle models.
 A mildly off-axis LGRB scenario remains an open possibility to explore, especially given the high star-formation rate of its host galaxy, which reinforces a collapsar origin (over a merger one).

-\subsubsection{CDF-S XT2: TDE scenario?}
+\subsubsection{CDF-S XT2: TDE scenario}